zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/options/coalesce-destination-on-merge-update-expression.md

 # CoalesceDestinationOnMergeUpdateExpression

-The `CoalesceDestinationOnMergeUpdateExpression` is the inverse of `CoalesceOnMergeUpdateExpression`, it allows you to update the new value if the database value is null otherwise keep the database value.
+The `CoalesceDestinationOnMergeUpdateExpression` is the inverse of `CoalesceOnMergeUpdateExpression`, it allows you to update the new value if the database value is null otherwise keep the database value when `BulkMerge` method is executed.

 The following example will update only those columns for which the value is null in the database for the specified properties.